whimsicalraps/Silhouette/README.md

 * Drag-and-drop the the firmware file (eg. `Silhouette_v111.uf2`) onto the removable disk drive that appeared

-The file will take a few seconds to copy, after which Silhouette will automatically restart.
+The file will take a few seconds to copy, after which Silhouette will automatically restart and you'll see the removeable disk drive on your computer self-eject.

 Your firmware is now up to date!